Stellar

 Cavity Between Teeth: Everything You Need To Know

 Although dental caries are not a new problem, patients and dentists consider it as rather irritating.
-To ensure that a filling is placed where demineralization has occurred between teeth, more tooth structure has to be removed – staying cavity free at all costs is paramount, especially between teeth!
+To ensure that a filling is placed where demineralization has occurred between teeth, more tooth structure has to be removed – staying cavity-free at all costs is paramount, especially between teeth!
 It means that balanced behaviors can maintain the regulation in the Acidity formula to cause tooth decay and threaten the enamel layer.
 Such measures will help you avoid problems in your dental and overall health.

 What is A Cavity?